ivpk/uapi/openapi/docs.md

 Data exchange and interoperability architecture consists of following main
 components:

-- **Data** source and **Data Service** - these components represents all data sources, including variuos databases, web services, CSV, XLSX or other data tables maintained by all the government institutions.
+- **Data** source and **Data Service** or **Resource** when referred to one or the other - these components represents all data sources, including variuos databases, web services, CSV, XLSX or other data files maintained by all the government institutions.

   Data might be read directly from a primary data source or through a data service.

-- **Data agent** - is a software component similar to **Data Service** but published data in a standardized UDTS protocol and format.
+- **Data agent** - is a software component similar to **Data Service** but publishes data in a standardized UAPI protocol.

-  IVPK provides an [Universal Data Agent solution](https://github.com/atviriduomenys/spinta/), which uses DSA table to convert between data source and UDTS protocol and data format.
+  IVPK provides an [Universal Data Agent](https://github.com/atviriduomenys/spinta/), which uses DSA table to convert between data provided by a Resource into UAPI protocol.

-  Organizations are free to implement their own Data Agent solution according to UDTS specification.
+  Organizations are free to implement their own Data Agent solution according to UAPI specification.

 - **Data Catalog** - is used cataloging datasets from all public institutions.
   Data Catalog is built on top of